Rachel-Reidenga/Note-Taker/README.md

 * fs

 ## Usage
-A user can quickly generate a team profile with multiple employees includding managers, engineers and interns.
-The application is clean and simple keeping all the information organized.
+A user is able to write and save notes so that they can organize their thoughts and keep track of tasks they need to complete.
+The user is also able to delete notes as they complete them.

 ## Deployment